-First go to the IRCC (Immigration, Refugee and Citizenship Canada) website.
-There you will be given an option at the bottom of the page to enter in your occupation on a small search console like the one below.
+First go to the IRCC (Immigration, Refugee, and Citizenship Canada) website.
+There you will be given an option at the bottom of the page to enter your occupation on a small search console like the one below.

-You can then find the NOC code and level for your job, for example, if you are a plumber, your level is B and NOC code is 7251.
+You can then find the NOC code and level for your job, for example, if you are a plumber, your level is B, and the NOC code is 7251.

 Most people do not enjoy going to the doctor, but if you want to come to Canada as a resident for more than six months, you will need to have a complete medical examination.